KinexDev/Meow/README.md

 # Meow

+**Note**: This project has been abandoned because i don't have the time to work on it, it was a cool project for learning though.

 Meow is a simple language im making in C# as a side project written completely from scratch, i use a regex lexer and then generate an AST which i then walk through for execution, you can download the [meow playground](https://github.com/KinexDev/Meow/releases/tag/0.0.2) here.

 example script.